LLMServe/DistServe/README.md

 across all users and requests.
 We find that this strategy not only leads to strong prefill-decoding interferences but also couples the resource allocation and parallelism plans for both phases.
 In DistServe, you can simply set the parallelism configs and scheduling strategies for the two phases and it will work just like a single instance which handles the KV-Cache communication and memory management automatically.

+It utilizes a high-performance C++ Transformer inference library SwiftTransformer as the execution backend, which supports many features like model/pipeline parallelism, FlashAttention, Continuous Batching, and PagedAttention.

 It supports:
 - GPT-2 (gpt2, gpt2-xl, ...)